chinenyeokafor/sigstore_containerized/README.md

    **Copy the Certificate Transparency Key**

-   Copy the Certificate Transparency (CT) public key from the Docker volume to a location that doesn't require privileged access:
+   Copy the Certificate Transparency (CT) public key from the Docker volume to a location that doesn't require privileged access.
+Replace `/path/to/` and run:

    ```bash
    cp $(docker volume inspect ctlog-data --format '{{ .Mountpoint }}')/ctfe_public.pem "/path/to/ctfe_public.pem"